-All faculty (whether permanent or temporary, full-time or part-time) are regularly evaluated for their teaching effectiveness, in a manner set out in Sections 3.3.3 and 3.3.8.
+All Instructors of Record (whether permanent or temporary, full-time or part-time) are regularly evaluated for their teaching effectiveness, in a manner set out in Sections 3.3.2 and 3.3.7.
 Support is provided for professional development in teaching through each college and through the Institute's Center for the Enhancement of Teaching and Learning (CETL).
-CETL provides services in classroom evaluation, faculty teaching development seminars, retreats, and fellowships, as well as recognition through a number of awards.
-The center also provides new faculty with an orientation to teaching at the Institute.
+CETL provides services in classroom evaluation, teaching development seminars, retreats, and fellowships, as well as recognition through a number of awards.
+The center also provides new teachers with an orientation to teaching at the Institute.